 “I think it’s the most stable part of the market,” Veres explained.
 “I think it’s the part that has the least amount of risks.
 I think the modern what’s hot market just has so much risk in it.
 In my opinion in a lot of ways dealers don’t want to do the work.
 They want to deal with the $600 that they can float for $800 or $900.
 We want the card that we can buy for 25 cents and sell for $1.
 It’s a better part of the market for me.”

 Some complain online about the store’s pricing on what might be considered common cards but when you have that much inventory to keep track of, not to mention overhead, it’s logical that to find exactly what you want might sometimes be a little more expensive.

 “We want that customer who can depend on our service because you just can’t go to a local shop anymore with a want list,” said Veres.
 “Ninety- five percent of the collectors out there can walk up to a table at this show, the biggest show in the country, ask for the player that they collect and get the dumb look on someone’s face that either they don’t have anything or if they did it was in a random dollar box that they’d have to dig through to find it.
 And that to me is the biggest problem in the industry.
 It’s very, very hard for the collector to get what they are looking for in this day and age.”

 Burbank has been in business since 1984 but has evolved from a strictly brick-and-mortar concept to one that Veres says embraces the internet’s vast possibilities.
-Burbank has pushed more than 1.7 million cards to its Amazon.com portal and others to its eBay store.
+Burbank has pushed more than 1.7 million cards to its Amazon.com portal.

 Veres’ business acumen tells him that while things are good, he may not have scratched the surface of what could be.
 Having purchased five advanced scanning machines, the company plans to eventually push its entire inventory with front and back scans to eBay in 2014 while continuing to work with Beckett to increase traffic and sales.